 Clients in sober living have many privileges they did not have while in extended care.
 Clients can choose their own meetings, use passes for extended time away, and benefit from a later curfew.
 The outpatient treatment and sober living requirements mirror each other so that clients have a single cohesive set of rules.

 With regard to accommodations, clients have the option of living at home with their families and traveling for outpatient group therapy or staying with us in sober living for added support.
 Wherever clients choose to live, they have the freedom to come and go as they please.
-So long as they are meeting all the requirements of outpatient treatment, they are considered compliant with the program.
+As long as they are meeting all the requirements of outpatient treatment, they are considered compliant with the program.

 Ability to Continue Working and Managing Normal Responsibilities